kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

 # rest of the code

 ```
-Now if we will reload our rails server and delete cookies and will try to access home page we will be redirected to login page.
-Once we log in we will be able to access home page.
+Now, if we reload our Rails server and delete cookies, then try to access the home page, we will be redirected to the login page.
+Once we log in, we will be able to access the home page.

-And the last part of this article will be the shortest one.
-How to log out from our app.
+The last part of this article will be the shortest one: how to log out from our app.

 ## Delete sessions and cookies

-We need to write our destroy method in our sessions_controller.
+To delete the session from the database and log out the user, we need to write our `destroy` method in our `sessions_controller`.
 ```ruby
 # controllers/sessions_controller.rb